-So from Broadcaster to Nocaster, and finally the thing became and stayed—the Telecaster—, the design is as valid and desired today as it ever was.
+So from Broadcaster to Nocaster, and finally the thing that became and stayed—the Telecaster—the design is as valid and desired today as it ever was.
 The name Fender became a huge brand name, with monster brand recognition and brand loyalty.
 When a manufacturer of any product gets such name recognition and loyal acolytes, the prices for the products will invariably rise.

 1. Schecter PT Fastback II B

 Schecter Guitar Research is the full and proper name of the company.
 We're talking here about some of the very best deals in electric guitars when we're talking Schecter.
 These are made in South Korea, but every Schecter is set up by set up kings in the US of A. So you get the best of Asian and US workmanship, working together, in the true spirit of global trade.

 In the late 1970s, Pete Townshend had Roger Griffin build him 6 Tele-style instruments with two humbucking pickups.
 Roger used Schecter guitar parts for these.
 Pete used the guitars for several years, and so now all Schecter Tele-style guitars are denoted with the 'PT' in the model name.
 At the time Pete Townshend first started playing Schecter guitars, Schecter only sold parts and guitar kits.
 Probably it was Pete and The Who who nudged the Schecter people into manufacturing entire and ready-to-go guitars.